-A pregnancy test should ideally be carried out on an early morning specimen of urine, that is the very first one in the morning when you get up, as it contains the most hormones to test.
+A pregnancy test should ideally be carried out on an early morning sample of urine, that is the very first one in the morning when you get up, as it contains the most hormones to test.
 Pregnancy test are accurate from three weeks after an episode of unprotected sex.

 When should you request a pregnancy test?

-- If your period is overdue
+- If your period is late/overdue

 - If your period is not overdue but was a lot lighter or shorter than usual.